Home Construction Why Don’t More People Self-Build Homes In The UK?

 It’s true that the UK government has recognised the need to develop the self-building industry, providing various schemes over the last decade or so (as explored in the 2021 Bacon Review commissioned by the Prime Minister), but we’ve yet to see if this will truly help to grow a self-building culture in the UK.

-Could You Join The ‘Self-Build Revolution’?
+Could You Join the ‘Self-Build Revolution’?

 Now that you know more about what self-building entails and what the situation is like in the UK, would you consider going ahead with your own self-build project?